-Toddlers are so cute until it’s time for bedtime.
-Parents around the world can agree that bedtime is arguably one of the most difficult times for them.
+Toddlers are so cute until it’s time for bed.
+Parents around the world can agree that bedtime is arguably one of the most difficult times.
 All of a sudden your cute little kid has turned into a full-blown, overtired monster.
 Establishing a peaceful bedtime for your child is key to eliminating the stress during bedtime.
-Follow these tips and suggestions for creating a bedtime routine that will work for your toddler.
+Follow these suggestions for creating a bedtime routine that will work for your toddler.

 While you are in the wind-down mode, keep the lights low, the music soft, and definitely turn off electronics or TVs.
 If your toddler likes to listen to music while falling asleep, choose some tunes that are only instrumental.